hamzahdili2001/iptvflex/README.md

-## static files for a iptv selling website
+## static files for an iptv website